lumahere/neobuilder/README.md

 # NEOBUILDER
 #### *A standalone build system based on c*
-NEOBUILDER (C-Project-Manager) is a standalone build system designed from c and, the entire build system is contained in a single header file "cpm.h" and is designed to be easy to use.
+NEOBUILDER (C-Project-Manager) is a standalone build system designed from c.
+The entire build system is contained in a single header file "cpm.h"

 ## Example
 ```c